Luciana (singer)

-Luciana Caporaso (born 23 June 1973), simply known as Luciana, is a British singer.
+Luciana Caporaso (born 23 June 1973), known mononymously as Luciana, is an English singer, rapper, songwriter, record producer, painter, and television presenter.
 She is of English and Italian heritage.

+Caporaso has been credited as a songwriter on tracks performed by Britney Spears, Havana Brown, Kylie Minogue, Debbie Harry, and more.

 Career

 1994–2006: Acting and One More River

 Caporaso made her acting debut in 1994, in the final episode on the short lived British TV series, Anna Lee.
 On the show, she sang the track "Sister Sister" and other incidental songs.
 Caporaso signed with Chrysalis Records (part of Global Radio) and, in 1994, released her first solo single, "Get It Up for Love", which was produced by Dancin' Danny D from the band D Mob.
 The follow-up single was "If You Want".
 The third and final release was a double A-sided single and her first ballad, "One More River", and was coupled with the pop-dance track "What Goes Around", all three songs charted in the UK Singles Chart and were featured on the album One More River.
 After the poor sales of her three solo singles, Caporaso parted company with Chrysalis Records.

 In 1996, Caporaso replaced Jayni Hoy, in the band Crush.
 Their second album was the self-titled Crush (the first with Caporaso) was released in 1997 by Robbins Entertainment.

 Caporaso performed with several other artists including Tomoki Hirata, on the single "Facing Up", released in 1997 on the Interstate label.
 In 1998, she appeared on the single, "I Don't Know if I Should Call You Baby", released by Electrik Funk Records.

-Throughout 2006/7, just before her turning point success, Caporaso was a regular presenter on UK specialist television channel CharliiTV ,alongside main presenter Hannah Sandling.
+Throughout 2006/7, just before her turning point success, Caporaso was a regular presenter on UK specialist television channel CharliiTV, alongside main presenter Hannah Sandling.
 The other hosts/"experts" were Desiree Skylark, Samanie Warren, Danielle Chapman, Jessica Reid, Toni Mickleburgh & Lily Vincent; Luciana played the role of the CharliiTV mechanic & technician, either alone or together with Samanie (starting from June 2006).